yuansfer/yuansfer-mobile-sdk-android/README.md

     void onPrepayError(ErrStatus errStatus);
 ````

-  - IBTNonceCallback will be called back after obtaining the payment Nonce successfully, only the supported payment method needs to be implemented.
+  - The IBTNonceCallback callback is triggered after successfully obtaining a payment nonce.
+Only the supported payment methods need to be implemented, for example, for credit card payments, only the callback method with the CardNonce instance parameter needs to be implemented.

 ````
     void onPaymentMethodResult(CardNonce cardNonce, String deviceData){}